Owlbear: Reception

-Chris Sims of the on-line magazine Comics Alliance referred to the owlbear as "the second-greatest monster in the history of D&D. Dave Chalker from Critical-Hits.com, a RPG blog which won the Ennie Gold 2011 Ennie Award for Best Blog, recommended the use of the owlbear as a monster.
-Rob Bricken from io9 named the owlbear as the sixth most memorable D&D monster.
+Chris Sims of the on-line magazine ComicsAlliance referred to the owlbear as "the second-greatest monster in the history of D&D. Dave Chalker from Critical-Hits.com, a RPG blog which won the Ennie Gold 2011 Ennie Award for Best Blog, recommended the use of the owlbear as a monster.
+Rob Bricken from io9 named the owlbear as the sixth most memorable D&D monster, while the game's chroniclers Witwer et al. counted the owlbear among the "iconic D&D monsters".